-Moderately warm and rainy Continental climate
+Moderately warm Continental climate

+Climate in Croatia depends on geography.
 When deciding which country to visit, there are several criteria that are crucial.
 As an adventurer, you’ll probably think about how wild are the rivers on which you will kayak or how high the mountain peaks are, that you will climb.
 Or how clear is the sea that you will swim in.

 The climate in Croatia depends on geography.
 Really?